kanzure/nanoengineer/src/README.txt

 In no event shall Nanorex be liable for any special, indirect or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of this software.

-Please see the file LICENSE (distributed in the same directory as this file)for the license covering nanoENGINEER-1, since this depends on the platform and how the entire program was distributed.
-If no file named LICENSE was distributed in this file's directory, then all rights for use or distribution of nanoENGINEER-1 are reserved by Nanorex.
+Please see the file LICENSE (distributed in the same directory as this file) for the license covering nanoENGINEER-1, since this depends on the platform and how the entire program was distributed.
+If no file named LICENSE was distributed in this file's directory, then all rights for use or distribution of nanoENGINEER-1 are reserved by Nanorex, Inc.